techmyth/techmyth.github.io/content/posts/veeam-diagrammer-0_6_8.en.md

 - <https://github.com/rebelinux/Veeam.Diagrammer>

 In version 0.6.8 information about `SureBackup` was added to the infrastructure diagram.
-In particular, the ability to diagram `Application Groups` and `Virual Labs` has been added.
+In particular, the ability to diagram `Application Groups` and `Virtual Labs` has been added.

 ![SureBackup](/img/2024/veeam.diagrammer-0.6.8/SureBackup.webp)

-Here is the code added in this release: [Enlace](https://github.com/rebelinux/Veeam.Diagrammer/blob/455bb8b4ff42a7b2ddb6672a5d9d5eee9122fd76/Src/Private/Get-VbrInfraDiagram.ps1#L288):
+Here is the code added in this release: [Link](https://github.com/rebelinux/Veeam.Diagrammer/blob/455bb8b4ff42a7b2ddb6672a5d9d5eee9122fd76/Src/Private/Get-VbrInfraDiagram.ps1#L288):

 In the following image you can see the `SureBackup` components identified within the diagram.